So what type of person do I need to be to run a pub, even on a temporary basis?

 You should also fully understand what insurances the pub company pay for (e.g. buildings, fixtures and fittings) and what is your own responsibility to take out and pay for (public liability, contents, employers etc..)

-Even though this may only be a temporary arrangement, you will need some form of capital behind you for a healthy cash flow and early expenses such as deposits, initial stock etc. You should talk to a licensed trade accountant who will be able to help you identify the finances needed and produce a cash flow forecast and a forecast profit and loss.
+Even though this may only be a tenancy at will, you will need some form of capital behind you for a healthy cash flow and early expenses such as deposits, initial stock etc. You should talk to a licensed trade accountant who will be able to help you identify the finances needed and produce a cash flow forecast and a forecast profit and loss.
+There is a list of trade accountants in the Trusted Partners section of the BII website.
 He/she will also be able to help you with practical issues such as pricing, wage planning, registering for VAT etc. .

 The pub company may have some historical trading and expenses data to help in this exercise.
 They should also tell you about any other expenses you are liable for.